 - Applying makeup for 12 hours and deodorant for 3 hours after each session.

 - Products with alcohols, bleaching creams, perfumed products (i.e. aromatherapy oils) for 24 hours.

 - Hot showers, saunas, hot tubs, swimming and extreme sports for 48 hours.

-- Abrasive skin care products and exfoliation for 1 week.
+- Abrasive skin care products, exfoliation, and PFB products for 1 week.

 - Waxing, tweezing, bleaching, and hair removal creams (shaving is acceptable) between sessions.

 - Prolonged sun exposure and tanning beds/self tanners for 2 weeks.

 - Chemical peels, botox/fillers and other laser procedures in the area for 2 weeks.

 - Intimate Whitening treatments may be performed to help exfoliate and bleach pigmented areas.